Child Injury Claim

 The claim was made on behalf of a young girl who, whilst at a daycare centre in April 2015, fractured her tibia.
 The accident occurred at the Larkin Early Learning Centre in Ballybough, Dublin, when one of the children climbed on top of a wardrobe and fell to the floor.
 The girl, who has remained anonymous, was rushed to hospital where her leg was x-rayed and her fracture diagnosed.
 The girl required an operation to reset the bone.

-After an initial assessment by the injuries Board, the play school offered the girl €31,000 in compensation for her broken leg.
+After an initial assessment of her medical records by the injuries Board, the play school offered the girl €31,000 in compensation for her broken leg.
 Her mother’s solicitors advised against accepting this offer, believing it inadequate for the nature of the injury sustained.
 Acting on this advice, the offer was refused and since no other was forthcoming, the case proceeded to the Circuit Civil Court.

 At the court, Mr Justice Raymond Groarke was detailed the nature of the accident and the long-term impact the injury has had on the young girl.
 The judge agreed that the settlement was inadequate and has ordered the case to go to a full hearing, where a court will determine the settlement.